ST10465158/WEDEPOEPart1-2/README.md

 # WEDEPOEPart1-2
 Rumaisa Khan - ST10465158

+WEDE POE

+1. Organisation Review
+Le’Rose Sweetness Bakery is a small, french family-owned bakery based in Paris, France, known for their artisan breads, specialty cakes, yummy cookies and locally inspired pastries.
+The business has been running for seven years and has developed a loyal base of walk-in customers from the local surrounding community.
+Their goal is to “bring people together through freshly baked goods made with love and locally sourced organic ingredients.”
+(Khan, n.d.).
+Their target audience consists of local families, young professionals, and students who value fresh, yet affordable and high-quality baked goods.
+(Khan, n.d.).

+2. Websites Goals and Objectives

+Le’Rose Sweetness lacks a digital presence beyond a minimal social media profile, which limits their ability to reach new customers and showcasing their full product range.
+The proposed website for Le'Rose Sweetness will provide a competitive advantage by offering a modern, responsive platform with a seamless pre-order system.
+(Khan, n.d.).
+The website will be utilised as a central platform to showcase their baked goods, highlight seasonal specials, and make online ordering possible.
+The primary goals are to increase the brands visibility, enabling customers to browse and place pre-orders online, promoting catering services for events, and improving their customers loyalty through newsletters and promotions.
+The key performance indicators for Le Sweetness will include an increase in online orders, higher engagement with seasonal promotions, and growth in newsletter subscriptions.
+(Khan, n.d.).
+This solution will transform Le’Rose Sweetness from a walk-in bakery into a modern small business having an online presence, creating so much opportunity for growth and keeping customers.
+(Khan, n.d.).

+3. Proposed Website Features and Functionality:
+3.1 Essential Features
+•	Homepage (index.html): An inviting page with a hero image, a brief introduction, and a clear call to action.
+•	About Us (about.html): A section dedicated to the bakery's story and values.
+•	Products and Services (products.html): A detailed gallery of the bakery's offerings with descriptions and images.
+•	Gallery (gallery.html): A place where customers can view pictures of past events and showcases that took place.
+•	Contact (contact.html): A page with contact information, a contact form, and embedded maps for both bakery locations.

+3.2 Design and User Experience
+The site will include a welcoming homepage with a beautiful image of the fresh baked goods, an “About Us” section telling their story, a products and services page with images and descriptions, a gallery, and a contact page with location maps for their 2 branches.
+(Khan, n.d.).
+The design will be warm and simple, reflecting the brand's aesthetic with a pastel colour scheme (creams, pinks, yellows) and friendly typography to reflect the homely bakery brand.
+Features will include a gallery showcasing baked goods, a simple e-commerce order form for pre-orders, and integration with Google Maps for directions.
+The website will be extremely responsive, ensuring easy browsing on mobile devices.
+(Khan, n.d.).

+4. Technical Requirements
+•	Programming Languages: The website will be built using HTML5 for a modern, responsive, and interactive experience.
+(W3C, n.d.; MDN, n.d.)

+•	Hosting: A reliable web hosting service with high uptime (e.g., 99.9%) and sufficient bandwidth will be chosen.

+•	Domain Name: A new, simple, and memorable domain name like lerosesweetness.com will be registered.
+5. Timeline and Milestones
+The project is estimated to take eight weeks:
+•	Week 1: Planning and Research
+•	Week 2-3: Design and Prototyping
+•	Week 4-5: Development of core pages
+•	Week 6: Integration of form functionality and APIs
+•	Week 7: Testing and Debugging
+•	Week 8: Deployment and Launch

+6. Budget
+A budget of R15,000 is allocated, covering:
+•	Domain Registration: R200
+•	Web Hosting: R2,000
+•	Web Development Services: R12,800
+•	Contingency: R1,000

+The proposed website will provide Le’Rose Sweetness Bakery with a vital online presence, enabling it to reach new customers, streamline the pre-ordering process, and ultimately grow its business.
+The strategic plan ensures a structured approach to development, resulting in a high-quality digital product that aligns with the bakery’s brand and business objectives.

+7. Sitemap

+a.
+Homepage (index.html)
+b.
+About Us (about.html)
+c.
+Products (products.html)
+d.
+Enquiry (enquiry.html
+e.
+Contact (contact.html)

 WEDEPOE part 2

 I completed my part 1 of the POE on my local machine, and that was not successful as pushing to github was not easy and did not work anyway.
 I tried to push my first commit into this repository created and last updated 27th of August: https://github.com/ST10465158/WEDEPOEPart1